MicrosoftDocs/azure-ai-docs/articles/ai-services/speech-service/custom-speech-ai-studio.md

     :::image type="content" source="./media/ai-studio/custom-speech/new-fine-tune-test-model-select-type.png" alt-text="Screenshot of the page with an option to add data to the custom speech project." lightbox="./media/ai-studio/custom-speech/new-fine-tune-test-model-select-type.png":::

 1. Select the data that you want to use for testing.
 Then select **Next**.
 1. Select up to two models to evaluate and compare accuracy.
-In this example, we select the model that we just trained and the base model.
+In this example, we select the model that we trained and the base model.
 Then select **Next**.

     :::image type="content" source="./media/ai-studio/custom-speech/new-fine-tune-test-model-select-models.png" alt-text="Screenshot of the page with an option to add data to the custom speech project." lightbox="./media/ai-studio/custom-speech/new-fine-tune-test-model-select-models.png":::